Election Day 2012: Live from America’s Couch

 7:35pm–My wife doesn’t seem to care I’ve developed a snap-crush on Kate Bolduan.

 7:31pm–Wolf Blitzer could be in porn.
+Seriously, I wouldn’t be surprised if I accidentally saw him on somewhere like sexfreehd when browsing the internet.
 Just offered third money shot in last thirty minutes.
 In related news:

 7:30pm–Obama and the Washington Generals both lose in West Virginia.